junayedrahaman50/blog-preview-card/README.md

 ## My process

 I have built the layout using flexbox.
-There are 2 flex containers, body and card where body takes the full width of the viewport and card has fixed width and height based on the desktop design.
+There are 2 flex containers, main and card where main element takes the full height of the viewport and card has fixed width and height based on the desktop design.
 I have added media queries to make the component responsive.
 Additionally, I have added external javascript file to change the box-shadow property on card element.

 ### Built with